psygreg/sloth-bash/README.md

 - **`cp` and `mv` redirection to `rsync`:** make your file operations more efficient with `rsync`'s delta copies, while also getting it to display progress on your tasks by default.
 - **Simple file management in your shell:** automatic `ls` after `cd` so you never get lost in your files, and enabled *autocd* shell option so you can navigate your subdirectories more intuitively.
 - **Most used zsh shortcuts**: `md`, `rd`, `mkcd`, `take`, `~` and `..` work exactly like zsh, while you can use `cd ...`, `cd ....` and `cd .....` for the other upwards navigation commands.
-- **Better autocompletion** with *Tab* key cycling through all options instead of just displaying them if there's more than one.
+- **Better autocompletion** with *Tab* key cycling through all options instead of just displaying them.

 ## Recommended usage
 - Install *[Starship](https://starship.rs)* for the complete experience.